Blog Post

 Get the latest news and tips directly in your inbox by subscribing to our monthly newsletter

-Billing for physical therapy services is tricky, time-consuming, and nerve racking.
-After all, there are so many rules to follow, and it seems like those rules are constantly changing.
-That makes mistakes tough to avoid—and in many cases, you might not even know you’re making them.
-While an occasional billing error probably isn’t a huge deal, if you’re unknowingly messing up left and right, you could end up in hot water—putting your practice, your reputation, and your livelihood at risk.
+Billing for physical therapy services is tricky, time-consuming, and downright nerve-racking.
+After all, there are so many rules to follow, and those rules are constantly changing.
+That makes mistakes hard to avoid—and in many cases, you might not even know you’re making them.
+While an occasional billing error probably isn’t a huge deal, if you’re unknowingly messing up left and right, you could end up in hot water—putting your practice, reputation, and livelihood at risk.

-Whether your billing slip-ups are accidental or intentional, actions have consequences—and apologies aren’t going to get you the money you deserve.
-That’s why it’s crucial that you understand the dos and don’ts of billing—before those don’ts end up taking a big chunk out of your bottom line.
-With that, let’s examine three of the most common ways rehab therapy practices can monumentally mess up their billing:
+Whether your physical therapy billing slip-ups are accidental or intentional, actions have consequences—and apologies aren’t going to get you the money you deserve.
+That’s why you must understand the dos and don’ts of physical therapy billing processes—before those mistakes take a big chunk out of your cash flow.
+With that, let’s examine three of the most common ways outpatient physical therapy services can monumentally mess up their billing processes:

 • overbilling, which is intentional,